The Punisher (2004 film): Plot

 An FBI bust of a smuggling operation in Tampa results in the deaths of Bobby Saint, the son of mafia boss Howard Saint, and Otto Krieg, an arms dealer.
-However, Krieg's death was faked and is later revealed to be undercover FBI agent Frank Castle, who is on his final mission before retirement.
+However, Krieg's death was faked, and he is later revealed to be undercover FBI agent Frank Castle, who is on his final mission before retirement.
 Enraged at the death of his son, Saint orders his men to learn everything they can about Krieg and acquires access by bribing corrupt federal law enforcement officers for his federal service history.

 Saint orders Castle to be killed at a family reunion in Puerto Rico, though Saint's wife Livia insists that Castle's family be killed as well.
-At the reunion, Saint's men, including Saint's best friend Quentin Glass and Bobby's older brother John kill Castle's entire family.
+At the reunion, Saint's men, including Saint's best friend Quentin Glass and Bobby's older brother John, kill Castle's entire family.
 Though Frank Castle Sr. takes down a multitude of the attackers, John then beats and shoots Castle, leaving him for dead.
-However, Castle survives and is nursed back to health by Candelaria, a local fisherman.
-With the police and FBI unwilling to pursue the killers due to Saint's power and influence, Castle moves into an abandoned apartment occupied by three outcasts—Joan, Bumpo and Spacker Dave—and begins his mission to bring the Saints down.
+Castle survives, though, and is nursed back to health by Candelaria, a local fisherman.
+With the police and FBI unwilling to pursue the killers due to Saint's power and influence, Castle moves into an abandoned apartment occupied by three outcasts—Joan, Bumpo, and Spacker Dave—and begins his mission to bring the Saints down.

-With the help of information provided by Saint's more friendly henchman Mickey Duka, who volunteers to become Castle's inside man due to their shared hatred of the Saints, Castle studies the Saint family and learns their every move during which he discovers Glass to be a closeted homosexual.
+With the help of information provided by Saint's more friendly henchman Mickey Duka, who volunteers to become Castle's inside man due to their shared hatred of the Saints, Castle studies the Saint family and learns their every move, during which he discovers Glass to be a closeted homosexual.
 Castle openly attacks Saint's business and sabotages his partnership with his Cuban partners.
 Saint discovers that Castle is alive and sends assassins to kill him.
-The first assassin Harry Heck ambushes Castle on a bridge, but is killed when Castle fires a ballistic knife into his throat and Frank decides to take Heck's car as a prize.
-The second assassin, The Russian, nearly beats Castle to death in his own apartment, but Castle manages to kill him as well.
+The first assassin, Harry Heck, ambushes Castle on a bridge but is killed when Castle fires a ballistic knife into his throat, and Frank decides to take Heck's car as a prize.
+The second assassin, the Russian, nearly beats Castle to death in his own apartment, but Castle manages to kill him, as well.